 If you are an NYU Abu Dhabi student and will be applying in the UAE, please contact NYU Abu Dhabi's Global Education Office for localized assistance.
 If you are an NYU Shanghai student applying in Shanghai, the OGS will be working with the Shanghai Mobility Team to provide you with assistance.

-An official stamp issued by the Spanish Embassy or Consulate outside of Spain affixed to a page inside your passport before you depart for Spain.
-You must present it to Immigration Control when you arrive in Spain.
+A visa is an official stamp issued by the Czech Embassy or Consulate outside of the Czech Republic affixed to a page inside your passport before you depart for Czech Republic.
+You must present it to Immigration Control when you arrive in the Czech Republic.

-All students attending NYU Madrid for a semester or academic year must obtain a Long-Stay Student Visa before traveling to Spain.
-EU, EEA or Swiss citizens traveling on a valid EU, EEA or Swiss passport, you do not need to obtain a visa.
-If you do not obtain the correct visa, you will not be permitted to enroll in the NYU Madrid semester or academic year away.
+Students attending NYU Prague for a semester must obtain a Long Stay Visa for Other Purposes before traveling to Czech Republic.
+Students attending Tisch FAMU will obtain a Long Stay Visa for Study.
+EU, EEA or Swiss citizens traveling on a valid EU, EEA or Swiss passport, do not need to obtain a visa.
+If you do not obtain the correct visa, you will not be permitted to enroll in NYU Prague for a semester or academic year away.

 Visas will vary depending on the duration of your stay.
 Each country has different requirements based on citizenship and purpose of travel.

-These documents are required for your visa application.
+These documents are required for your visa application and can only be created if the OGS has a copy of your passport (see STEP 1).
 The OGS will notify you via email when these documents are ready to be picked up.

 Use the links listed below to find your consulate's website.
 Once you have found it, follow the link for Visas and find the information about Study visa for more than 90 days.